Blackface: 21st century

 On February 1, 2019, images from Governor of Virginia Ralph Northam's medical school yearbook were published on the far-right website Big League Politics.
 The photos showed an image of Northam in blackface and an unidentified person in a Ku Klux Klan hood on Northam's page in the yearbook.
 A spokesman for Eastern Virginia Medical School confirmed that the image appeared in its 1984 yearbook.
 Shortly after the news broke, Northam apologized for appearing in the photo.

 Blackface performances are not unusual within the Latino community of Miami.
 As Spanish-speakers from different countries, ethnic, racial, class, and educational backgrounds settle in the United States, they have to grapple with being re-classified vis-a-vis other American-born and immigrant groups.
-Blackface performances have, for instance, tried to work through U.S. racial and ethnic classifications in conflict with national identities.
+Blackface performances have, for instance, tried to work through American racial and ethnic classifications in conflict with national identities.
 A case in point is the representation of Latino and its popular embodiment as a stereotypical Dominican man.

 In the wake of protests over the treatment of African-Americans following the murder of George Floyd in 2020, episodes of popular television programs featuring characters in blackface were pulled from circulation.
 This includes The Golden Girls, The Office, It's Always Sunny in Philadelphia, 30 Rock, Community, and Scrubs, among others.